 To simplify it…

-Small’s weakness is that he is forever childlike, even after he grows bigger.
+Small’s shortcoming is that he is forever childlike, even after he grows bigger.
 He’s dependent on his mother, even after her death, when she reincarnates as a vengeful cat.
 Small is under her spell and must go with her on her travels.

 Surface desire: Small isn’t comfortable with the cruelties exacted by the mother cat, so he does what he can to ameliorate the lives of people she touches.